Diverse Joy ® Podcast

 & Educational Video Series

-With Dr. William T. L. Cox & Dr. Amber Nelson
+Diverse Joy Podcast with Dr. William T. L. Cox & Dr. Amber Nelson

-Episodes of Diverse Joy® Release the First Wednesday of Each Month
+Episodes of Diverse Joy Release the First Wednesday of Each Month

 Published episodes can be found below, by following the podcast wherever you get podcasts (links for various podcasting platforms are available below) or by subscribing to @BiasHabit on YouTube for the video version.*